These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 1. Potential for dropped or abandoned calls

 This doesn’t account for the minor delay between a call connecting and an agent being prepared to start talking.
-So, when a call connects and an agent doesn’t talk immediately, there’s a chance your contact hangs up because they think there’s nobody there.
+So, when a call connects and an agent doesn’t speak immediately, there’s a chance your contact hangs up because they think there’s nobody there.

 2. Initial setup and training costs